 Knauss found the absurd delightful and was a member of the American Miscellaneous Society, formed “to see the lighter side of heavier problems.”
 With comembers Art Maxwell and Gordon Lill, Knauss created the society’s Albatross Award—given to scientists who make unusual contributions to oceanography.

 The prize comes with a large stuffed albatross that Knauss supplied (after begging it from a curator at the Scripps Aquarium-Museum).
 Immediately after creating the award, the trio awarded it to themselves for their creativity.
 The albatross continues to be awarded and passed around today.

 A Lasting Legacy

 At the time of Knauss’s retirement, GSO comprised 12 buildings across 165 acres and hosted the R/V Endeavor, a ship that has now registered more than 1 million nautical miles in support of science.

-A GSO tribute to Knauss notes that “at the time of his death, the Dean and Director of the Scripps, the Vice President and Dean of the Graduate Program at Woods Hole Oceanographic Institution and the Dean of GSO were all alumni of GSO and were graduate students with Knauss as their dean.”
+A GSO tribute to Knauss notes that “at the time of his death, the Dean and Director of the Scripps Institution of Oceanography, the Vice President and Dean of the Graduate Program at Woods Hole Oceanographic Institution and the Dean of the Graduate School of Oceanography are all alumni of the Graduate School of Oceanography and were graduate students with John Knauss as their dean.”
 As John Farrington of the Woods Hole Oceanographic Institution put it at GSO’s 50th anniversary celebration in 2011, Knauss was the “Dean of Deans of oceanographic institutions.”

 Knauss truly created a lasting legacy.
 His vision, his dedication to oceanography, and the many fruits of his labors will continue to inspire generations of oceanographers to come.